zerosonesfun/Surfle/README.md

 ---

 ## ℹ️ How to Install & Use
-Getting started with Surfle is super easy.
-Once we’re officially live in the Chrome Web Store, here’s how to install it:
+Getting started with Surfle is super easy and safe.

 ### 🔧 Install in Seconds